ExtremeEmpress/ouradb/README.md

 ## Third Step: Build and run the docker image

 Now you need to build and run the image.
-When the image runs for the first time, it posts the current day's data to the database.

 ```sh
 docker build -t ourapython .